npapoutsakis/big_data_analytics/README.md

 3. **Calculate Jaccard Index:**
    - The Jaccard Index is computed for each term-category pair using the formula:

-     Jaccard Index = \text{Number of documents containing both term and category}}{Number of documents containing either term or category}
+        Jaccard Index = ((Number of documents containing both term and category)/(Number of documents containing either term or category))

 4. **Output:**